oomlout/oomlout_oomp_builder/navigation/hardware/bearing/16000_series/16002_size/15_mm_id_32_mm_od_8_mm_depth/part/readme.md

-# Hardware Bearing 16000 Series 16002 Size 15 Mm Id 32 Mm Od 8 Mm Depth
+# Hardware Bearing 16000 Series 16002 Size 15 mm Id 32 mm Od 8 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base